oyewoas/oyewoas/README.md

 # 👋 Hi, I'm Ayooluwa Oyewo

-🚀 **Senior Software Engineer** with 8+ years of experience designing and building scalable, user-focused applications.
+🚀 **Software Engineer** with 8+ years of experience designing and building scalable, user-focused applications.
 I specialize in React, TypeScript, and Node.js, with expertise in developing Web3 platforms, SaaS solutions, and robust front-end frameworks.

 ---